£1,000 trading allowance:

 - Actual business expenses incurred in the year.

 Why is this beneficial?

-This could be particularly useful for those who do not incur high business expenses in the year that could utilise the allowance and minimise their total taxable income.
+This could be particularly useful for those who do not incur high business expenses in the year that could utilize the allowance and minimize their total taxable income.

 HMRC do still require that you maintain an accurate record of all income and expenses in the tax year in order to determine if the allowance is applicable.